You know Airbnb. Maybe you've even booked a stay in one during your recent travels or vacation rentals.

 This is THE way to stay in Asia.
 Stay in one of these luxury huts in Indonesia, Japan, Taiwan, or Laos.
 There are also some really cute glamping huts available in the U.S. and throughout Europe.
-Oh, and did I mention this hut is $65 a night?
+Oh, and did I mention this hut in Bali, Indonesia is $58 a night?
 Talk about luxury for less.

 This is definitely a bucket list item for me!
 Stay in an igloo (basically clear bubble tents) to experience nature all around you.
 This unique Airbnb dome house in Canada is decked out with awesome lounge areas.

 This one's for the avgeeks out there.

 I am geeking out about this one!
 Perfect for a family trip that will wow the kiddos or a fun friend group getaway, stay in one of these retrofitted trains.
-Check out this adorable one below: for $159 a night, you can sleep six and make a trip to Australia one you won't soon forget.
+Check out this adorable one below.
+This unique Airbnb can sleep six and make a trip to Australia one you won't soon forget.

 There are tons of magical treehouses available on Airbnb all over the world: Miami, Thailand, San Diego, New Zealand, and everywhere in between.
 However, I don't think the treehouses listed in Bali can be beaten.
-All of THIS can be yours for a whopping $86 per night.
+All of THIS can be yours for an unbelievable $57 per night.

 Most popular in the U.K. and Greece, these windmills make for a cool place to stay and an epic view of the surrounding water.
-I love this one on the island Tinos, right next to Mykonos.
+I love this unique Airbnb on the island Tinos, right next to Mykonos.

-Yurts are more than just a silly name: They're the ultimate trendy way to glamp.
+Yurts are more than just a silly name: They're the ultimate, trendy way to go glamping.
 There are hundreds of amazing yurts to pick from on Airbnb in lush forests, near lakeside retreats, on dairy farms, and beside grand mountains.
 This yurt in Boise, Idaho really drew me in.